NajiElKotob/Awesome-Viz/Questions.md

 * Where do those fees go?
 (Flow)
 * What is the expected sales revenue for December 2022?
 * Is there any correlation between customers' email open and purchase behaviors?
+* Which year had the highest number of live births? 📊